tradle/why-hypercore/FAQ.md

 - Hyperswarm can be improved to encrypt data in DHT, and this way only the peers that know some shared secret could find each other.

 - Potentially [I2P](https://dat.discourse.group/t/feature-support-i2p/62/6) can be used in the future.

+#### Is Hyperswarm susceptible to DDOS?

+[Yes](https://pfrazee.hashbase.io/blog/hyperswarm).
+One potential approach is to have Hyperswarm peers sign data in DHT, and refuse to accept unsigned data.
+Other measures could include the approach used by Bitcoin, to prove that you have spent some CPU time (e.g. 3-5) when announcing a topic in DHT (crypto-puzzle).
+This is the area of active research.

+A resilience to DDOS could be enhanced by creating a large network of provably legitimate DHT nodes.

 ### Hyperdrive